ibehave-ibots/iBOTS-Tools/tutorials/README.md

 Each file should be self-contained and focus on one topic.

-Each file must be documented to its purpose self-explanatory.
+Each file must be documented so that its purpose is self-explanatory.